openframeworks/ofBook/18_version_control_with_git/chapter.md

 A programming tutorial wouldn't be complete without saying hello to the world, so let's do that:
 Open `ofApp.cpp`, and in the implementation of `void ofApp::setup()`, add an appropriate message, e.g. `cout << "Hello world!";`, and save the file.

 We have just made a modification to a file that Git is tracking, so it should pick up on this, right?
-Let's check, using `git status` (you probably already guessed that part):
+Let's check, using `git status` (you hopefully already guessed that part):

     $ git status
     # On branch master